-August Bank Holiday was instituted by the Bank Holidays Act of 1871 for the very English-minded purpose of giving bankers a day off so they could participate in cricket matches.
+The August Bank Holiday was instituted by the Bank Holidays Act of 1871 to give bankers a day off so they could participate in cricket matches.
 Since then, however, its significance has greatly expanded beyond those narrow limits.
 Now, it is a day intended to give workers of all stripes a three-day weekend before the summer holidays end and employees must return to the workplace and students to their schools.

-Should you tour the UK during August Summer Bank Holiday, some ideas on what to do are given below for your consideration:
+Should you tour the UK during the August Bank Holiday, some ideas on what to do are given below for your consideration:

 - In London, attend what is probably the number one August Bank Holiday event in the whole UK, the Notting Hill Carnival on Portobello Road.
 It is the largest street fest is all Europe, drawing one to two million attendees each year, and it is the second-biggest street carnival on the planet.
 The festival was founded in 1964 by London’s Caribbean community to celebrate Caribbean culture, and it maintains that Caribbean flavour to the present day.
 There are numerous fun and entertaining events, colourful costumes, and a grand parade to look forward to.

 - Also in London, if you have penchant for “mind games,” you may want to attend the Mind Sports Olympiad, where you can compete against other minds for gold, silver, and bronze medals in over 60 board game tournaments.
 Expect to find classic games like chess, Monopoly, and Scrabble but also newer additions Settlers of Catan.